cielaton/My-college-knowledge/Working/Firefly-III/Firefly-III Docker installation.md

 >```
 >will bring you to an editing view:
 >![[Pasted image 20240307082009.png]]
->Using the arrow keys, head to the
+>Using the arrow keys, head to the desired line.
+>Press the key "i" to enter insert mode, then edit the file.
+>After that, press "esc" to quit insert mode, and press the exact key as follow: ": (shift + ;)" then "w" then "q" to save and quit.

+What you need to do is:
 - Change the `DB_PASSWORD` in `.env` to something else.
 Pick a nice password.
 	For example: `DB_PASSWORD=none`
 - Change `MYSQL_PASSWORD` in `.db.env` to the SAME password value For example: `MYSQL_PASSWORD=none`
+- Change `FIREFLY_III_URL` in `.importer.env` to `http://app:8080`

 Start the container:
 ```bash